lekkerleren/Kosmosimulator/README.md

 # Space Simulator

 A 2D gravitational physics sandbox built with Python and Pygame.
 Simulate planetary systems, black holes, binary stars, wormholes, and more — in real time.
+The purpose of this project was mainly to understand the capabilities of AI agents in coding.
+I won't overstate the value of this exercise but as a beginner getting into python, it was useful for my mental map of how programs are written.
 ![Python](https://img.shields.io/badge/Python-3.10+-blue) ![Pygame](https://img.shields.io/badge/Pygame-2.x-green)

 ---